Mohammad8921/NormalizeProductsRelation-DigikalaDatabase/Readme.md

 * `brand_name_en`
 * `product_attributes`

-Because of `title_alt` is multi-valued, I create a new table to store its content like `(prod_tilte_id, product_id, title_alt)`.
-Based on database concepts we know it is the best way to handle the multi-valued issue.
-The `product_attributes` which are a list of KEY-VALUE dictionaries were stroes in a new table with KEYs as the columns and VALUEs as the rows to make the database 3NF.
+`title_alt` is multi-valued, so I created a new table to store its content like `(prod_tilte_id, product_id, title_alt)`.
+The `product_attributes` which contains lists of KEY-VALUE dictionaries were stroes in a new table with KEYs as the columns (attributes) and VALUEs as the entries to make the database 3NF.
 All of the tables have one primary key and are 3NF.
-So they are 5NF.
+Therefore, they are 5NF.

 # Reqiurements
 1. Install Pandas.